US puts 8,500 troops on alert as Biden ‘refining plans for all scenarios’ in Ukraine

 Josep Borrell, the High Representative of the European Union for Foreign Affairs and Security Policy, was asked about whether the European would follow the United States’ suit and evacuate the family members of diplomats.

-Mr Borrell responded that US Secretary of State Anthony Blinken would explain the need for this evacuation.
+Mr Borrell responded that Mr Blinken would explain the need for this evacuation.

 When asked if there was a plan to evacuate European Union personnel, Mr Borrell said there was no decision at the moment.